Expat Exchange

 People living in Punta del Diablo were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

-"Clothing and shoes suitable for the climate and terrain, rain gear, swimming gear, insect repellent, sunscreen, medications, kitchen supplies, bedding and towels, toiletries and personal items, camera, phone and charger, laptop, charger and other electronics, books and magazines, binoculars, outdoor games and sports equipment, first aid and basic tool kit, and copies of important documents," wrote one member in Punta del Diablo.
+"Clothing and shoes suitable for the climate and terrain, rain gear, swimming gear, insect repellent, sunscreen, medications, kitchen supplies, bedding and towels, toiletries and personal items, camera, phone and charger, laptop, charger and other electronics, books and magazines, binoculars, outdoor games and sports equipment, first aid and basic tool kit, and copies of important documents," remarked one expat living in Punta del Diablo, Uruguay.

 Where should I setup a bank account in Punta del Diablo?